What Is A Cleanout In Plumbing

 A cleanout in plumbing is a vital component of a plumbing system that provides access points for maintenance, inspection, and clearing of blockages.
 It is a fitting or access point designed to facilitate easy entry into the pipes and drains, allowing plumbers or maintenance personnel to perform necessary tasks without extensive dismantling or damage to the surrounding areas.

-Cleanouts are essential for compliance with building codes and regulations, ensuring that the plumbing system meets the necessary standards for safety, maintenance, and accessibility.
+Cleanouts ensure building codes are met and the plumbing system satisfies safety, maintenance, and usability criteria.